 Federal Enterprise Architecture Mapping Codes refers to a framework for describing important elements of the FEA in a common and consistent way.
 Through the use of this common framework and vocabulary, IT portfolios can be better managed and leveraged across the Federal Government.
-The first three-digit code indicates the primary service area served by this investment (the three-digit BRM service code).
-The second through fifth three-digit codes indicate the secondary services associated with this investment.
-Guidance on the codes for these mappings can be found at FEA Reference Model document library.
+Agencies use these codes to indicate the primary service area served by the investment.
+Agencies may also identify up to four secondary services associated with the investment.
+Guidance on the mapping codes can be found at FEA Reference Model document library.